-Applicants to the on campus residency program must satisfy all requirements for California licensure.
+Matched applicants to the on campus residency program must satisfy all requirements for California licensure by the first day of residency training.
 This includes successful completion of NBEO Part III and passing the California law exam administered through the state board.
 The Residency Admissions Committee, chaired by the Dean, will follow the procedures of the University of California as an equal opportunity employer.

 Requirements for Awarding of Certificate

 All program requirements must be fulfilled, which include: three case presentations, one formal paper, patient logs, completion of binder, required evaluations and favorable recommendation from the chief mentor.

 Residents are scheduled for 5 days/week and most clinics run from approximately 8am-6pm.
 All residents participate in the after hours emergency on-call program.
 Ten days of personal leave and 7 days of educational leave are provided.

 - Yearly stipend of $32,000 (not contingent upon productivity).

 - Tuition and fees are paid for by the program.